A Simple Approach for Visual Rearrangement: 3D Mapping and Semantic Search: Related Work

 \paragraph{AI2-THOR Rearrangement Challenge.} Our work builds on the latest rearrangement methods and demonstrates how building accurate voxel-based semantic maps can produce significant gains.
 We focus on the AI2-THOR Rearrangement Challenge~\citep{RoomR}, which uses AI2-THOR, an open-source and high-fidelity simulator used in many prior works~\citep{CSR,RoomR,ALFRED20,gordon18}.
 Prior works on this challenge have studied a variety of approaches, including end-to-end RL in \cite{RoomR}, and a planning-based approach in \cite{CSR}.
 Our approach is the first to use voxel-based semantic maps to infer what to rearrange from an experience goal as described by \cite{batra2020rearrangement}.
 Though both \cite{CSR} and our method use planning, \cite{CSR} use a graph-based continuous scene representation, and we use voxel-based semantic maps instead, which we show is more effective.

 \paragraph{3D Mapping \& Search.} Agents that interact with an embodied world through navigation and manipulation must keep track of the world (mapping)~\citep{thrun2002} and themselves (localization)~\citep{thrun2001}---both extensively studied in robotics by processing low-level information~\citep{engel2014lsd}, building semantic maps~\citep{kuipers1991robot} and more recently, via techniques specifically developed to handle dynamic and general aspects of the environment~\citep{runz2017co,Rosinol21ijrr-Kimera,wong2021rigidfusion}.
 When semantics are more important than precision, such as for embodied learning tasks, recent methods have looked at neural network-based maps~\citep{gupta2017cognitive,Savarese-RSS-19,wu2019bayesian,chaplot2020neural,blukis2021a,DBLP:conf/nips/ChaplotDGMS21}.
-Our method builds on these and adopts the use of a voxel-based semantic map and pretrained semantic segmentation model---a similar methodological setup to \cite{DBLP:conf/nips/ChaplotDGMS21, DBLP:journals/corr/abs-2110-07342}.
+Our method builds on these and adopts the use of a voxel-based semantic map and pretrained semantic segmentation model---a similar methodological setup to \cite{DBLP:conf/nips/ChaplotDGMS21, DBLP:journals/corr/abs-2110-07342, blukis2021a}.
 However, our method diverges from these prior works by using multiple voxel-based semantic maps to infer what to rearrange from an experience goal as described by \cite{batra2020rearrangement}.
-These prior works have instead considered geometric goals in \cite{DBLP:conf/nips/ChaplotDGMS21} and language goals in \cite{DBLP:journals/corr/abs-2110-07342}, and ours is the first to consider an experience goal \citep{batra2020rearrangement}.
-Furthermore, while a search-based policy is used in \cite{DBLP:journals/corr/abs-2110-07342}, we are the first to use search with an unspecified destination (ie, the agent does not know what kind of object is it looking for).
+These prior works have instead considered geometric goals in \cite{DBLP:conf/nips/ChaplotDGMS21} and language goals in \cite{DBLP:journals/corr/abs-2110-07342, blukis2021a}, and ours is the first to consider an experience goal \citep{batra2020rearrangement}.
+Furthermore, while a search-based policy is used in \cite{DBLP:journals/corr/abs-2110-07342}, we are the first to use search with an unspecified destination (the target object is not known a priori).